Flow in fractured rocks and deep hydrogeological systems

 Example scenarios of geometries for hydromechanical simulations in unconventional hydrocarbon recovery (Figueiredo et al, 2017)

+Two-phase flow in fractures occurs as a “competition” between the fluids for the pore or void space under the combined influence of capillary, gravitational, viscous, and inertial forces.
+The interplay of these forces is in turn influenced by the fluid and fracture properties.
+We perform carefully controlled experiments and develop mechanistic models to improve the understanding of the two-phase flow behavior in rock fractures.
 Fracture aperture topologies strongly control fluid-fluid displacement.
 The figure below shows drastically different drainage patterns for various combinations of the geostatistical parameters of the aperture field (more details can be found here and here).
 These patterns cast decisive influence on macro-scale flow properties such as relative permeabilities, residual trapping, and interphase mass transfer coefficient, which are needed in modeling two-phase flow and transport at the continuum scale.

 Groundwater contamination by dense non-aqueous phase liquids (DNAPLs) poses a significant environmental issue.
 Entrapment and dissolution behavior of DNAPLs in fractured media is complicated due to the heterogeneity at different scales, arising from aperture variability within individual fractures as well as from fracture connectivity in a network.
 Understanding the dissolution behavior of dense non-aqueous phase liquids (DNAPLs) in rock fractures is critical for remediation strategy design and risk assessment.
 We experimentally study the DNAPL trapping and dissolution in transparent analog fractures using light transmission techniques.
 We develop high-resolution numerical models to improve our fundamental understanding of the dissolution process.
 The figure below summarizes some of our experimental and simulation results.
 More details are given here and here.